Griselinia, Griseline: planting, pruning and care

 - Dig a hole two to three times the volume of the rootball

-- If your soil is neither sandy nor particularly well drained, mix excavated soil with some gravel and a little potting compost.
+- If your soil is neither sandy nor particularly well-drained, mix excavated soil with some gravel and a little potting compost.
 This will improve drainage.

-- Place the bush in centre of hole and begin backfilling with your soil + gravel + potting compost mix
+- Place bush in centre of hole and begin backfilling with your soil + gravel + potting compost mix

 Griselinia hedge